Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/cloudinit-vm-deploy/README.md

   The template VM is protected from cloud-init runs.
 Clones will automatically remove the protection and enable cloud-init at first boot.
 - **PowerCLI** and **powershell-yaml** modules are required on the admin host.
 - **mkisofs.exe** must be available as specified in the script.
-- For multi-NIC or advanced scenarios, edit the parameter YAML and templates as needed.
+- For multi-NIC or advanced scenarios, edit `cloud.cfg` and templates as needed.

 ---